reshamas/reshamas.github.io/_posts/2018-08-05-write-speak-code:-raises-hope-for-an-inclusive-tech-culture.md

 - Microphone
   - use of microphones was required for all speakers
   - all speakers had been instructed on how to effectively use a microphone so attendees could hear theme
-  - questions from the audience were either spoken into microphone my asker, or repeated by the stage speaker
+  - questions from the audience were either spoken into microphone by asker, or repeated by the stage speaker
 - Communicating with Others
   - give others a chance to speak and finish what they have to say
   - encourage listening; then asking "Do you want me to listen or also respond?"